 Access Denied: Border Control Etiquette Part 1

-The following is part one of a three-part Radius global mobility series on border control navigation for business travellers.
+The following is part one of a three-part global mobility series on border control navigation for business travellers.

 By Stuart Buglass, VP Consulting

-At Radius, we’ve observed a growing number of enterprises leaning on business travellers as a low-cost alternative to traditional expat postings.
+We’ve observed a growing number of enterprises leaning on business travellers as a low-cost alternative to traditional expat postings.
 At the same time, hungry professionals have become more eager to travel for both career and personal reasons.
 As a result, we’re seeing more business travellers than ever undertake duties that look a lot like expat assignments, spending long periods in a country and performing activities that government officials might argue fall outside the limits of their business traveller status.

 In possibly performing so-called “real” work activities, this new breed of business traveller is becoming a popular target for both the immigration and tax authorities.
 Business travellers are non-voting, highly paid, relatively easy to track and come attached to big, deep-pocketed employers.
 In other words, the authorities can hardly resist themselves.